Click Deal to start the game.

 If there are three or four players then it can happen that one of them finishes their cards and there are no cards left in the pile for him to draw.
 In that case he is out of the game and will simply have to wait while the remaining players finish the game.

-This game was made by me.
+This online version of Go Fish was made by me.
 My name is Einar Egilsson and over there on the left is my current Facebook profile picture!
-This is the 8th card game I create, the other ones being Whist, Spades, Hearts, Solitaire, Idiot, Shithead and Crazy Eights.
-Go Fish might seem like a weird game to have a computer version of, but there were three reasons I wanted to create it:
+This is the 8th card game I make, the other ones being Whist, Spades, Hearts, Solitaire, Idiot, Shithead and Crazy Eights.
+Go Fish might seem like a weird game to have a computer version of, but there were three reasons I wanted to make it:

 Overall I'm happy with how it turned out.
 I don't know how much adults will enjoy playing it, but I think (hope) kids will find it fun.
 At least my son does :)